bradonomics/bradonomics.com/_pages/blogroll.md

 ## Newsletters

 It is hard to find good stuff on the web these days.
-As much as I like blogs, a curated newsletter can find those one-off articles that are really good without having to slog through a generally bad blog yourself.
-On occasion a good newsletter can introduce you to a good blog.
+As much as I like blogs, a curated newsletter can find those one-off articles that are really good without having to slog through post after post on a bad blog.

 [Hacker Newsletter](https://www.hackernewsletter.com/): Some of the stuff on Hacker News is great but who has the time to look through it all?
 Hacker Newsletter sends me the best-of-the-best every Friday.